Xernas78/FakeSrv/README.md

 # Fake Amethyst
 An Amethyst version of a Fake Minecraft server that only appears in server list ping (SLP)

-You just have to download the last release and execute the jar file like any other jar file
+You just have to download the latest release and execute the jar file like any other jar file

 ## server.properties